cortexrd/Knack-Toolkit-Library/README.md

 **\_dtp**: Add Date/Time Picker to a table.
 The table **must have a Date/Time field**, and the first one found from the left will be used.
 Six new fields will appear at the top of your table view: **From**, **To** and periods as **Monthly**, **Weekly**, and **Daily**.
 Depending on the active period, when you change From, the To field will automatically update itself accordingly, and the view will be filtered in real-time.
 On the other hand, if you change the To date, the From will not be affected, leaving you more flexibility.
 The focus is conveniently placed on the last field used so you can use the up/down arrows to scroll quickly through months and visualize data.
 This is also compatible with additional filter fields, provided that the AND operator is used.
 Once you have a filter that you like, it is also possible to save it as a [User Filter](#user-filters).

-**\_rvs=v1,v2**: Refresh Views upon Submit.
+**\_rvs=v1,v2**: Refresh Views after a Submit.
 Add this to a form’s title and when it is submitted successfully, will refresh any other views specified.
 Use the exact full title text, separated by commas, spaces are allowed.

 Ex: **Customer Sale \_rvs=Client Sales, Store Sales**

 Here, the form’s visible title will be “Customer Sales”, and when submitted successfully, the two views with the title “Client Sales” and “Store Sales” will be refreshed.

+**\_rvr=v1,v2**: Refresh Views after a Refresh.
+Same syntax as \_rvs.
+Used to trigger a refresh to other views.
+Be careful not to induce a circular loop!

+**\_rvd=v1,v2**: Refresh Views after a Drop.
+Same syntax as \_rvs.
+Used to trigger a refresh to other views, after an event has been drag’n dropped in a Calendar view.

+**\_qt=bgColorTrue,bgColorFalse**: Quick Toggle of boolean fields in a Table or Search view.
+Will queue all clicks on cells with a Yes/No type of fields and will invert their state in a background processing loop.
+Optional true/false/pending colors can be specified, compatible with all web formats like \#rrggbbaa, \#rgba and named colors (ex: darkolivegreen).
+The colors can be app-wide or on a per-view basis, as desired.
+See quickToggleParams for details in the KTL_KnackApp.js file.

+**\_mc=columnHeader**: Match Color of the whole row to the cell at a specific column in a table.
+Can be used in conjunction with the \_qt feature to use its colors.

+**\_al**: Auto-Login, with AES encrypted email/pw stored in localStorage.
+Used to automate boot-up of Dashboards or other unattended devices.
+A first-time setup procedure must be done manually, by entering an encryption key then the email/pw information.
+This is done for each new device and can be bypassed if desired.

 **\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewKeywords.